skeller1/extr/readme.md

 4. __Call controller actions on the client side__

     Create a Rails route to your new view that is a startpoint for your new Ext Js UI.
-Make sure that you load it with your `application.html.erb` layout file, that includes all necessary Ext Js stuff.
+Make sure that you load it with your `application.html.erb` layout file, that includes all the Ext Js stuff.

-    In your loaded JS or in Firebug (Javascript console) you can call your ProjectsController actions
+    In your written JS files or in Firebug (Javascript console) you can use your ProjectsController actions:

         Rails.ProjectsController.get_child_project(current_project,function(result,e){
          alert(result);